Role of Officials

 Without qualified officials, galas would not run and your swimmer would not be able to compete.
 Parents of swimmers need to offer their services to be trained as ASA (British Swimming) Officials.
 You are offering help to assist your swimmer and other swimmers in the club achieve their potential by being able to compete at all levels.
 As with any sport, volunteers are the lifeblood of our organisation.
 The training is provided locally and once qualified, you get a poolside view of the action, free refreshments (often including lunch), maybe a seat, maybe even a t-shirt or water bottle but most of all a sense of wellbeing for giving something back to the sport, the club and your swimmer!

 The minimum recommended age for candidates to undertake this training is 14 years, and all need to be registered members of a British Swimming affiliated club or a member of the Institute of Swimming (IoS).
+Training is undertaken online and in person at an event.

 Judge Level 1